rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 type: article
 created_date: '2013-01-08'
 created_by: Rackspace Support
-last_modified_date: '2016-02-09'
+last_modified_date: '2016-02-10'
-last_modified_by: Catherine Richardson
+last_modified_by: Kelly Holcolm
 product: Cloud Backup
 product_url: cloud-backup
 ---

-If the Cloud Backup updater, which is described in [Install the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) failed, use the steps in this article to manually update the Rackspace Cloud Backup agent.
+If the Cloud Backup updater, which is described in [Install or update the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) failed, use the steps in this article to manually update the Rackspace Cloud Backup agent.